-If an applicant, in its appeal brief, does not assert an argument made during prosecution, it may be deemed waived by the Board.
+If an applicant, in its appeal brief, does not assert a claim made during prosecution, it may be deemed waived by the Board.
 [Note 1.]
-Similarly, if an applicant, in its appeal brief, complies with a requirement and the examining attorney does not discuss the requirement, or if the examining attorney does not discuss a ground for refusal in their brief, the requirement or refusal may be deemed withdrawn.
+Similarly, if an applicant, in its appeal brief, complies with a requirement and the examining attorney does not discuss the requirement, or if the examining attorney does not discuss a ground for refusal in his brief, the requirement or refusal may be deemed withdrawn.
+See TBMP § 1203.02(b).
 [Note 2.]
-SeeTBMP § 1203.02(b).
-However, if an applicant seeks to comply with a requirement, the better practice is to file a separately captioned request to remand with a showing of good cause rather than simply offering the amendment as part of its brief.
-SeeTBMP § 1205.
-[Note 3.]
+However, the better practice, if an applicant seeks to comply with a requirement, is to request remand rather than simply offering the amendment as part of its brief.
+See TBMP § 1205.